 Martin Smith responds to the University’s March 31, 2010 letter, reiterating the production team’s desire for an on-camera interview with a University official.
 Mr. Smith does not answer the question about the documentary’s funding source and says he is referring the issue to WGBH, which runs the FRONTLINE series.

-Apollo Group’s General Counsel sends a letter to FRONTLINE producer Martin Smith and executive producer David Fanning again requesting the opportunity to respond in writing to any outstanding questions or allegations involving the University and with ample time to respond in advance of the documentary’s May air date.
+Apollo Education Group’s General Counsel sends a letter to FRONTLINE producer Martin Smith and executive producer David Fanning again requesting the opportunity to respond in writing to any outstanding questions or allegations involving the University and with ample time to respond in advance of the documentary’s May air date.

 FRONTLINE responds to the University, acknowledging the University’s right to provide a written statement.
 FRONTLINE also provides the University with a list of 14 questions, but again fails to give the University the opportunity to respond to any allegations.

 The University responds to FRONTLINE, with answers to all 14 questions.
 The University restates its reason why it declined to participate in on-camera interviews for the FRONTLINE documentary.